 I actually discovered plantain chips in my local health food store during the early stages of dealing with the corn allergy, long before I even know what paleo was.
 They have continued to be an occasional indulgence (I even used them to make a breading for my yummy paleo chicken fried steak) but I try not to eat them too often since the only ones I can find in stores are fried in vegetable oils I generally avoid consuming for multiple reasons, including their higher omega-6 to omega-3 ratios.
-Finally it occurred to me that I could make my own!
-I’ve also included a recipe for my very easy guacamole to make a complete tasty and nourishing snack!
+Finally it occurred to me that I could make my own, with coconut oil!

 Tips and tools

 - Use plantains that are as green as possible.
 The ones I used were slightly ripe and they turned out fine, but they were harder to slice thin because they were soft and slippery.

 - Speaking of slicing thin… To get a good crunch the chips need to be ultra thin.
 A mandolin like this one will make this much easier.

 - A mortar and pestle makes it easy to make authentic guacamole and is a useful tool to add to your kitchen.
 This is the one that I have.